qualified-self/heartuator/NETWORK.md

 The logic of this configuration is that sensors start at 150 and are number in correlative order.
 Wearables start at 180 and are correlatively numbered.
 And each control machine (laptops and mini) get a multiple of 10 with any new devices in the control spectrum

-OSC receive port is `12345`, sensors and wearable accept OSC messages on `54321`.
+Show control listens on port `12345`, sensors and wearable accept OSC messages on `54321`.

 To change this configuration connect yourself to the "otherself" network and visit http://192.168.8.1/ in your browser.
 Text Luis for the admin password.